 - A third common cause: If mom has a cracked nipple or other bleeding, then baby may ingest some blood from mom (this is not harmful to baby), which may show up in baby’s stool.

 - Occasionally, blood in the stool may be due to breastmilk oversupply.
 Per Dr. Jack Newman, bloody stools in some babies have been eliminated completely by resolving mom’s oversupply.
 This can be done by following the usual management procedures for oversupply; it can also be helpful to use breast compressions to increase the amount of fat that baby gets while nursing.
-See Can a baby be allergic to breastmilk? for more information on oversupply causing blood in baby’s stool.

 - There are several case reports of a baby beginning to have mucous and/or blood in the stool after starting vitamin/fluoride drops, where the blood disappeared after the drops were discontinued.